-Where do I get advance directive forms?
+■ Where do I get advance directive forms?

 Many of the people and places that give you medical care have advance directive forms.
-You may also be able to get these forms from Midwest Care Alliance's website at: www.midwestcarealliance.org
+You may also be able to get these forms from Midwest Care Alliance's website at: www.midwestcarealliance.org record.
+Give one to a trusted family member or friend.
+If you have chosen someone in a Health Care Power of Attorney, give that person a copy.
+Put a copy with your personal papers.
+You may want to give one to your lawyer or clergy person.
+Be sure to tell your family or friends about what you have done.
+Do not just put these forms away and forget about them.

-What do I do with my forms after filling them out?
+■ What do I do with my forms after filling them out?